cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 - A partitioned maximum likelihood analysis
 - A Bayesian unpartitioned analysis

-Before starting the homework assignment, check that you have installed the software listed in the README.md on your computer.
+Before starting the homework assignment, check that you have installed the software listed in the README.md

-[] Run IQ-tree unpartitioned
-[] Run IQ-tree partitioned
-[] Run MrBayes unpartitioned
-[] Tracer
-[] FigTree

 ## Homework assignment 1 report must include: